slaclab/timechart/README.md

 It is intended to be the modern, feature-by-feature matching alternative to the Motif [EPICS Strip Tool](https://epics.anl.gov/extensions/StripTool/ "EPICS Strip Tool") application.

-Comparing with Strip Tool, PyDMCharting possesses the inherent cross-platform, responsive, and regularly maintained and supported advantages offered by [Python Display Manager (PyDM)](https://github.com/slaclab/pydm "PyDM").
+Comparing with Strip Tool, TimeChart possesses the inherent cross-platform, responsive, and regularly maintained and supported advantages offered by [Python Display Manager (PyDM)](https://github.com/slaclab/pydm "PyDM").
 As a Python Qt-based framework, PyDM is also created and maintained by SLAC.
-Its charting capability is built upon [pyqtgraph](http://pyqtgraph.org/ "PyQtGraph"), and the PyDM's TimePlot is the central widget in PyDMCharting.
+Its charting capability is built upon [pyqtgraph](http://pyqtgraph.org/ "PyQtGraph"), and the PyDM's TimePlot is the central widget in TimeChart.

 # Prerequisites
 * Python 2.7 or 3.5